in28minutes/cloud.in28minutes.com/_posts/2020-09-06-aws-cloudformation.md

 ﻿---
 layout:     post
-title:      AWS CloudFormation - AWS Certification
+title:      AWS CloudFormation - AWS Certification Cheat Sheet
 date:       2020-09-12 11:39:00
 summary:    Let's get a quick overview of AWS CloudFormation.
 We will look at important features and a practical implementation.
 categories:  AWS_CLOUD AWS_CLOUDFORMATION